WPPNets and WPPFlows: The Power of Wasserstein Patch Priors for Superresolution: Numerical Results

 \subsection{Texture Superresolution}

 First, we consider the Kylberg texture dataset \cite{K2011}\footnote{available at \url{https://kylberg.org/kylberg-texture-dataset-v-1-0}}.
-Here, we use the textures "Grass" and "Floor".
-The high-resolution ground truth and the reference image are different $600\times 600$ sections cropped from the original texture images.
+Here, we use the textures ``Grass'' and ``Floor''.
+The high-resolution ground truth and the reference image are different $600\times 600$ sections cropped from the original texture images, see Figures~\ref{fig_ref_grass} and \ref{fig_ref_floor}.
 Similarly, the low-resolution training data is generated by cropping $100\times 100$ sections from the texture images and artificially downsampling it by a predefined forward operator $f$.
 The forward operator $f$ is a convolution with a $16 \times 16$ Gaussian blur kernel with standard deviation $2$, stride $4$ and $\xi \sim \mathcal{N}(0,0.01^2)$ is some noise.
 Note that the stride determines the subsampling factor in each direction.
 To keep the dimensions consistent, we use zero-padding.
-As weighting parameter in the WPP-loss \eqref{eq_loss} we used $\lambda = 12.5$.\footnote{The implementation of this example is available online at \url{https://github.com/FabianAltekrueger/WPPNets}.}
+As weighting parameter in the WPP-loss \eqref{eq_loss} we used $\lambda = 12.5$. \footnote{The implementation of this example is available online at \url{https://github.com/FabianAltekrueger/WPPNets}.}

 The resulting quality measures are given in Table~\ref{table_errorMeasures_textures} and the reconstructions are shown in Figure~\ref{Comp_HRLRPred_texture_grass} and \ref{Comp_HRLRPred_texture_floor}, respectively.
-We observe that the WPPNet and WPP result into significantly sharper and visually better results than the other methods.
+We observe that the WPPNet and WPP lead to significantly sharper and visually better results than the other methods.
 However, the WPP requires the minimization of the functional \eqref{WPP} for each reconstruction, which is computationally costly.
 Also DIP+TV requires for any reconstruction the training of a NN and for PnP-DRUNet, we have to compute the iteration \eqref{eq_PnP_FBS} several times.
-Thus, the reconstruction time for WPP, DIP+TV and PnP-DRUNet is significantly larger than for WPPNet and CNNNat.
+Thus, the reconstruction time for WPP, DIP+TV and PnP-DRUNet is significantly larger than for WPPNet and ACNN.